rubocop/rubocop/README.md

 currently detect an offense in the code.
 Then you can start removing the entries in the generated file one by one as you work through all the offenses in the code.

+By adding the option `--exclude-limit COUNT`, e.g., `rubocop --auto-gen-config --exclude-limit 5`, you can generate `Exclude` properties listing files with offenses.
+For cops that have more than `COUNT` files with offenses, the normal parameters (`Enabled`, `Max`, `EnforcedStyle`, etc.) will be generated instead.

 ## Disabling Cops within Source Code